tyler71/murmurd-noroot/README.md

 ### SSL
 If you are using [Let's Encrypt](https://letsencrypt.org/getting-started), you can specify them for your server.
  To include them, we'll bind them inside the container on runtime.
-Murmurd takes the certificates as root before dropping privileges, so there shouldn't be any permission issues and should be able to take them from anywhere, such as Caddy's [stored certs](https://caddyserver.com/docs/automatic-https#storage).
+Murmurd loads the certificates before dropping privileges, so there shouldn't be any permission issues and should be able to take them from anywhere, such as Caddy's [stored certs](https://caddyserver.com/docs/automatic-https#storage).
 ```
-# Uncomment this
+# Uncomment sslCert and sslKey
 # data/murmur.ini
 ;sslCert=/etc/cert/crt.pem
 ;sslKey=/etc/cert/key.pem